-If you want to cover your deck or patio from the sun and leave it open at other times, a retractable awning can be a great solution.
+If you want to cover your deck or patio from the sun on occasion and leave it open at other times, a retractable awning can be a great solution.
+These versatile covers extend and retract to provide the shade or sun you want when you want it.
 Retractable awnings come in many forms, sizes, and materials.
-They can be manual or motorized and are designed to move in and out of place as needed.
+They can be manual or motorized and are designed to be easy to move and manipulate.
 Many variables influence the cost of this project, such as the size, style, and material, which creates a range of prices.

-The national average cost for this project ranges from $500 to $4,000, with most homeowners paying around $3,110 for an installed 6’ x 8’ motorized retractable awning.
-This project’s low cost is $350 for an uninstalled 36” manual security roll-up awning.
-The high cost is $25,000 for a fully installed 12’ x 24’ patio awning enclosure with a motorized awning and side panels.
+The national average cost for this project ranges from $800 to $4,000, with most homeowners paying around $2,700 for an installed 8’ motorized retractable awning installed over a deck.
+This project’s low cost is $350 for an installed manual retractable window awning with a lightweight fabric.
+The high cost is $25,000 for a fully installed 12’x24’ patio awning enclosure with a motorized awning, side panels, and motorized screens.

 |Retractable Awning Installation Cost|